samkim777/Webscraper/README.md

 ###### Reviews are mostly J-shaped, meaning consumers either *hate* or *love* the product.
 This means that if an item is a happy purchase for many, chances are you'll like it too.

-###### Users decide what they want to search for, and how many pages to scrap can be found inside index.js

 ## How to use
 Go to https://webscraper-zeta.vercel.app/